 Initial management of ulnar club hand in infants consist of corrective casting and splinting.
-A long arm cast is applied with limb in corrected position.
+A long arm cast is applied with the limb in the corrected position.
 Cast needs to be changed periodically.
-Later on removable splints can be used to maintain correction.
+Later on, removable splints can be used to maintain correction.

-This treatment should be considered till child is 6 months old.
+This treatment should be considered until the child is 6 months old.
 At this time exploration and excision of ulnar anlage should be done.

 Various treatment options are

 Casting from birth, long-arm cast, gradual stretching of the tight ulnar structures.
 (Mild cases will correct by age 6 mo.)